Technius/technius.github.io/docs/projects.md

 I have been one of the primary maintainers of Xournal++ since early 2019: in addition to fixing bugs and implementing new features, I also triage issues, manage the build configuration, and create new releases.

-## SimPL

-[SimPL](https://github.com/Technius/simpl/) is a toy imperative programming language with some features inspired by functional programming (see the README for details on what the language is like).
-It has a compiler (implemented in Haskell) that targets LLVM.
-I started working on SimPL because I wanted to learn how to implement a compiler for a functional language, though I later lost interest in it.

-## Tempget

-[Tempget](https://github.com/Technius/tempget) is a cross-platform, parallel file downloader written in Rust.
-I wrote this because I got annoyed at having to write shell scripts to download files.